abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 want to learn how to be content with the circumstances around us, as well as with our own minds, internally.

-Most of the agitation, negativity, and faultfinding that the mind cranks out is not so much about any big event that’s happening outside.
+Most of the agitation, negativity, and fault-finding that the mind cranks out is not so much about any big event that’s happening outside.
 Almost invariably, it is a lack of internal contentment.
 When the mind is internally unable to find contentment, externally it finds something to be excited about, upset about, agitated about, or have an opinion about.
 It’s usually really believable!
 We come up with the logic and all of the good reasons to justify our states of mind.
 There are plenty of good reasons if we look for them.
 But oftentimes, what’s overlooked is the question, *Why can’t I be content with this present moment, with this circumstance, with my mind and feelings as they are?*

 This is a very important investigation.
 It’s a fundamental basis for progress in practice.
 Until we learn how to direct our attention in that